Fatal insomnia: Signs and symptoms

 The age of onset is variable, ranging from 13 to 60 years, with an average of 50.
 The disease can be detected prior to onset by genetic testing.
 Death usually occurs between 6–36 months from onset.
-The presentation of the disease varies considerably from person to person, even among people within the same family; in the sporadic form, for example, sleep problems are not commonly reported and early symptoms are ataxia, cognitive impairment, and double vision.
+The presentation of the disease varies considerably from person to person, even among people within the same family; in the sporadic form, for example, sleep problems are not commonly reported, and early symptoms are ataxia, cognitive impairment, and double vision.

 Cause

-Fatal familial insomnia is a rare hereditary prion disease that is associated with the D178N-129M PRNP gene that is caused by a mutation.
-The gene PRNP that provides instructions for making the prion protein PrPC is located on the short (p) arm of chromosome 20 at position p13.
-Both people with FFI and those with familial Creutzfeldt–Jakob disease (fCJD) carry a mutation at codon 178 of the prion protein gene.
+Fatal familial insomnia is a rare hereditary prion disease that is associated with a mutation in PRNP.
+The gene, which provides instructions for making the prion protein PrPC, is located on the short arm of chromosome 20 at position p13.
+Individuals with FFI or familial Creutzfeldt–Jakob disease (fCJD) both carry a mutation at codon 178 of the prion protein gene.
 FFI is also invariably linked to the presence of the methionine codon at position 129 of the mutant allele, whereas fCJD is linked to the presence of the valine codon at that position.
-The disease occurs when there is a change of amino acid at position 178 when an asparagine (N) is found instead of the normal aspartic acid (D).
+The disease occurs when there is a change of amino acid at position 178 in which asparagine is found instead of the normal aspartic acid.
 This has to be accompanied with a methionine at position 129.